Xilinx-CNS/ebpf_asm/README.md

 * `set`, `&`, `and`: Jump if the bitwise AND of `dst` and `src` is nonzero.

 Both `dst` and `src` registers are considered as quads (`.q`); a `src` immediate is considered a long (`.l`).
-Explicit size suffixes are not accepted.
+Explicit size suffixes are not accepted; the instruction encoding for jumps only supports these sizes (note in particular that although the comparison is performed on 64-bit values, the immediate is still limited to (signed) 32 bits).

 #### call